Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/slack-alert-integration.md

 ## What is Slack Alert Integration?

 Slack Alert Integration in OpenShift enables real-time monitoring and alerting by sending notifications to Slack channels.
-This allows teams to respond quickly to incidents and improve collaboration by receiving alerts based on severity levels.
+This allows teams to respond quickly to incidents.

 ## Recommended implementation: Use External Secrets